trl-lab/trl-lab.github.io/_pages/open-positions.md

 ---

-### Long-term & funded research positions
+### PhD and postdoc positions (funded)

-<b>We are hiring new PhD students through the ELLIS PhD program to conduct research on Table Representation Learning</b>, who will be supervised by <a href="https://www.madelonhulsebos.com" target="blank">Madelon Hulsebos</a>.
-The research can be in the following directions 1) Fundamental Techniques for Table Representation Learning, 2) Reliable Mechanisms for AI-Powered Data Analysis, or 3) Models and Tools for Exploratory Data Analysis and Data Science (co-supervised with <a href="https://marinelm.github.io/" target="blank">Marine le Morvan</a>). <b>Applications are due 31 October.
-You can apply <a href="https://ellis.eu/news/ellis-phd-program-call-for-applications-2025" target="blank">here</a></b>!
+<b>We are hiring new PhD students through the <a href="https://ellis.eu/phd-postdoc" target="blank">ELLIS PhD program</a> to conduct research on Table Representation Learning</b>.
+The positions are supervised by <a href="https://www.madelonhulsebos.com" target="blank">Madelon Hulsebos</a>, and can be in the following directions 1) Fundamental Techniques for Table Representation Learning, 2) Reliable Mechanisms for AI-Powered Data Analysis, or 3) Models and Tools for Exploratory Data Analysis and Data Science (co-supervised with <a href="https://marinelm.github.io/" target="blank">Marine le Morvan</a>). <b>Applications are due 31 October.
+You can apply <u><b><a href="https://ellis.eu/news/ellis-phd-program-call-for-applications-2025" target="blank">here</a></b></u>!!

-The PhD students will be based at CWI and will receive their degree from the University of Amsterdam.
+The PhD positions are based at CWI and will receive their degree from the University of Amsterdam.
 The ELLIS co-supervisor depends on the topic and can be discussed during the interview process.
 Both are fully funded 4-year positions with a gross monthly salary that increases from €3,059 in year 1 up to €3,881 in year 4.
 You will receive an extra holiday allowance (8%) and year-end bonus (8.233%), as well as 42 vacation days.
-More about the working conditions at: https://www.cwi.nl/jobs/terms-of-employment.
+More about the working conditions can be found <a href="https://www.cwi.nl/jobs/terms-of-employment" target="blank">here</a>.

 <!-- We have two open positions for PhD researchers to start in Fall 2025 or Winter 2025/2026: